MBoeree/MBoeree.github.io/_posts/2023-09-19-Observability-with-Spring-Boot-2.markdown

 It provides a vendor-neutral abstraction layer for collecting and publishing metrics, allowing developers to easily integrate with different monitoring systems.
 Spring Boot 2 has excellent support for Micrometer out of the box, making it an ideal choice for implementing observability in your applications.
 With the [introduction of Spring Framework 6](https://github.com/spring-projects/spring-framework/wiki/What%27s-New-in-Spring-Framework-6.x/#observability) and Spring Boot 3 these functionalities have been further integrated into the Spring ecosystem.
 The classic approach of using Micrometer is by making it expose endpoints that return information about the requested metric.
+This means that metrics are requested from the application by aggregation tooling.
 Examples of these metrics are HTTP metrics like the amount of inbound and outbound requests and jvm metrics like memory utilisation and garbage collection performance.
 Using these endpoints, one can create dashboards that aggregate this information and give you an overview of the operational state of your entire platform.

 ### Google Cloud Operations - Powerful Monitoring and Observability